 That’s right – just four percent of U.S. stocks since 1926 have been responsible for 96% of the gains in the U.S. stock market.
 The fact that the other ninety six percent effectively matched the return of Treasure Bills – deemed to be the safest and least lucrative investment – is quite remarkable.

 For anyone who is knowledgeable about fat tails, power laws, and the Pareto Principle, however, this conclusion should not come as a surprise.
-Stock market returns, like natural disasters, monopolies, pandemics, the distribution of wealth, and terrorist attacks, don’t confirm to normal distribution models.
-The returns on the stock market don’t cluster around the mean the way height, weight, blood pressure, IQ, or the grades of university students, does.
+Stock market returns, like natural disasters, monopolies, pandemics, the distribution of wealth, and terrorist attacks, don’t conform to normal distribution models.
+The returns on the stock market do not cluster around the average, the way height, weight, blood pressure, IQ, or the grades of university students, does.